Thinking Through Trauma Together for Liberatory Practice

 with Lucy Aphramor

-A five-day intensive, advanced level workshop for participants interested in deep exploration of the hidden structures, beliefs and systems that shape conversation, practice and writing to impact health justice.
+Join a small group friends and colleagues in a vibrant city for a five-day intensive, advanced level workshop engaging in a deep exploration of the hidden structures, beliefs and systems that shape conversation, practice and writing to impact health justice.

 Core themes include:

 · Nutrition as social action

 · Thinking, un/feeling, learning though trauma

 · Matching theory and practice

 Practitioners, health professionals, activists, and scholars with a sound understanding of, and commitment to, weight inclusivity and social justice looking to further exploring their use of this philosophy.

 Folks who wish to connect and be in community with others who share a commitment to equitable, body-inclusive care.